2020-2021 Slate of Leaders

 Pastor Ron Meyr

 Pastor Meyr has been involved in scouting for many years.
 As a youth, he earned his Eagle rank and has been serving as an adult scouter for decades in both the boy scout and cub scout sides.
-He loves kayaking and hiking the Florida trail.
+He loves kayaking and hiking the Florida Trail.
 His strong support for scouting comes from that which scouting bestows on youth beyond the tangible awards, knots, leadership skills, but helps to develop their internal moral character and keep their compasses pointed “true north”.

 Mr. Stephen has spent most of his life in scouts, camping, hiking, and learning to survive in the wilds of the backwoods, joining as a young scout and never leaving the program.
 Even after he earned his eagle, he transitioned straight into the role of BSA Troop Committee Member for more than 2 decades.
 Once his son was old enough to join scouting, he transitioned into the role of both Tiger Den Leader and Lion Guide.
 As a business leader of an international team of software developers in his daily life, he takes these leadership and organizational skills (along with years of BSA training) to help the den and the pack grows and prosper.
-Stephen is also an 8th degree black belt, has his PhD in Organizational Psychology, currently towards a nursing degree, and is a strong supporter of the scouting movement.
+Stephen is also an 8th-degree black belt, has his Ph.D. in Organizational Psychology, currently towards a nursing degree, and is a strong supporter of the scouting movement.
 He attributes much of his success as a business leader to his time spent as a youth in scouting, and he enjoys watching the “light go on” when the scouts learn something new.
 He is ready to help the next generation of leaders grow and prosper and loves the scouting method for helping them get there.

 Arrow of Light Den Leader(s)